Skip to Main Content

 The University of Manitoba campuses are located on original lands of Anishinaabeg, Cree, Ojibwe-Cree, Dakota, and Dene peoples, and on the National Homeland of the Red River Métis.
 More

-Icelandic Collection: Home
+Icelandic Special Collections: Home

 Icelandic Special Collections and Rare Books Librarian